 Trip quotes the saying in Enterprise's "The Andorian Incident".
 The good deed in this case is paying a visit to a remote Vulcan monastery... which happens to have been taken over by Andorians, and the away team's arrival makes the situation even worse.

 Except it results in them getting Commander Shran as an ally, which despite the problems he causes does Earth a lot of good in the long run.
 The act has serious consequences for T'Pol's career however.

 A constant theme, particularly with regard to the Baltimore Police Department.
 Any police character who sticks his neck out to try to do some good will be Reassigned to Antarctica, if not fired outright, for the sin of pissing off the bosses and/or the politicians.

-Not so much a good deed as a competent one, but near the end of the second season of The Wire, Ziggy finally loses the Idiot Ball and successfully disguises an inside job as a break-in.
+Not so much a good deed as a competent one, but near the end of the second season, Ziggy finally loses the Idiot Ball and successfully disguises an inside job as a break-in.
 His reward is being conned out of $18,000.
 He doesn't take it well.

 At the end of the first season McNulty is demoted for having brought several high-ranking members of the Barksdale Organization to justice (the reason being that the investigation stirred all kinds of trouble with the corrupt politicians).

 Likewise, prior to the events of the show the highly competent Freamon had served 13 years (and 4 months) in the pawn shop unit for being good police.

 Mayor Royce, upon finding out about Hamsterdam, initially lets it continue because it significantly decreased violent crime (although even this was self-serving).
 Said reaction was the main reason he lost the office to Carcetti.

 In one episode of Castle, a secondary character named Simon Doyle saves Beckett and Castle's life, at which point Beckett puts Doyle under arrest for no discernible reason.